Reproducing kernel Hilbert space compactification of unitary evolution groups

-\paragraph*{Pointwise and spectral approximation techniques} While the two classes of pattern extraction and prediction problems listed above are obviously related by the fact that they involve the same evolution operators, in some aspects they are fairly distinct, as for the former it is sufficient to perform pointwise (or even weak) approximations of the operators, whereas the latter are fundamentally of a spectral nature.
-In particular, observe that a convergent approximation technique for the prediction problem can be constructed by taking advantage of the fact that $U^t $ is a bounded (and therefore continuous) linear operator, without explicit consideration of its spectral properties.
-That is, given an arbitrary orthonormal basis $\{ \phi_0, \phi_1, \ldots \} $ of $L^2(\mu)$ with associated orthogonal projection operators $ \Pi_L : L^2(\mu) \to \spn\{ \phi_0, \ldots, \phi_{L-1} \} $, the finite-rank operator $U^t_L = \Pi_L U^t \Pi_L $ is fully characterized by the matrix elements $U^t_{ij} = \langle \phi_i, U^t \phi_j \rangle_{\mu}$ with $0 \leq i,j \leq L-1$, and by continuity of $U^t$, the sequence of operators $U^t_L$ converges pointwise to $U^t$.
-Thus, if one has access to data-driven approximations $U^t_{N,ij}$ of $U^t_{ij}$ determined from $N$ measurements of $F$ taken along an orbit of the dynamics, and these approximations converge as $N\to\infty$, then, as $ L\to\infty $ and $N \gg L$, the corresponding finite-rank operators $U^t_{N,L}$ converge pointwise to $U^t$.
 This property was employed in \cite{BerryEtAl15} in a technique called diffusion forecasting, whereby the approximate matrix elements $U^t_{N,ij}$ are evaluated in a data-driven basis constructed from samples of $F$ using the diffusion maps algorithm (a kernel algorithm for manifold learning) \cite{CoifmanLafon06}.
 By spectral convergence results for kernel integral operators \cite{VonLuxburgEtAl08} and ergodicity, as $N\to\infty$, the data-driven basis functions converge to an orthonormal basis of $L^2(\mu)$ in an appropriate sense, and thus the corresponding approximate Koopman operators $U^t_{N,L}$ converge pointwise to $U^t$ as described above.